JoClaivaz/Mammals_orthologs_exp/README.md

 	*effect of the position where the modification occured
 Input: output tables from 'Tspec_inference.R' and 'SPECIE_expression_parsed'

+#'plot_results_tspec.R'
+Create pdf files containing correaltion results in function of status or kind of modifications in different ortholog or paralog datasets

 ******NOT FINISH********
 #'extract_DNA_sequence.py'
 create one file containing all the cDNA sequence specific to one specie extracted from 'eukaryotes.cdna.fa'